MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ### -VhdPath

 Specifies the path to your VHD.
-This parameter is **not required** but as with **SwitchName**, it is required if you plan on starting the VM.
+This parameter is not required but as with **SwitchName** parameter, it is required if you plan on starting the VM.

 ```yaml
 Type: String